IRKT — Irkutsk Time

 What does IRKT stand for?

 IRKT stands for Irkutsk Time.
-It is the standard time designation used for the Irkutsk region of Russia, and it represents a fixed time offset of UTC+8:00.
+It is the abbreviation used for a time zone with a fixed offset of UTC+8, making it eight hours ahead of UTC year-round.

 Is IRKT the same as GMT?

-No, IRKT is not the same as GMT.
-Greenwich Mean Time (GMT) is UTC+0, while Irkutsk Time (IRKT) is UTC+8, so IRKT is 8 hours ahead of GMT.
+IRKT is not the same as GMT.
+IRKT is UTC+8, while GMT refers to the zero-offset baseline, so IRKT is eight hours ahead of GMT.

 Which cities use IRKT?